nikita-kazakov/nikita-kazakov.github.io/_posts/2022-03-19-build-engineering-relationships.md

 The problem with bullshitting is that it's like playing poker --- you'll bluff a few times but the people around you will eventually catch on.

 I've seen engineers deliver grandiose speeches about what they can do and what the next steps should be.
 It sounds impressive.
-Heck, it made me doubt my own skills.
+So impressive it makes me doubt my own skills.

-It all goes wrong several months later when the world is promised and nothing is delivered.
+It all goes wrong several months later when the entire world is promised and nothing is delivered.

 Your teammates will catch on.
 They won't tell you but they'll know.